-Output file objects must also be passed in at app invocation, through the outputs parameter.
+Output File objects must also be passed in at app invocation, through the outputs parameter.
+In this case, the File object specifies where Parsl should place output after execution.

 Inside an app, the filepath attribute of an output File provides the path at which the corresponding output file should be placed so that Parsl can find it after execution.